 - TM25 – Application for extension of temporary stay during resident consideration.

 - TM28 – Form for aliens to notify their change of address or their stay in the province for over 24 hours.

 - TM30 – Notification form for housemaster, owner or possessor of the residence where alien has stayed.

 - TM47 – Form for aliens to notify of staying longer than 90 days.

 - TM87 – Application for visa.

 Visa application forms can be quite complex.
-If you’re visiting Thailand on holiday and need the tourist eVisa before you migrate, visit our dedicated page here!
+If you’re visiting Thailand on holiday and need the tourist eVisa before you migrate, visit our dedicated page about the Thai visitor visa.

 What Is the TM30 Form Online?

 This form is in reference to all non-Thai nationals living within the country and applies to all who provide accommodation to non-Thai residents.
 This form is to declare that you are providing accommodation to a non-Thai immigrant.

 The TM7 form is a form used to extend any permit to stay in Thailand no matter if it’s for a short-term or long-term extension.